maxz1985/docs/Writerside/topics/Web-Identity-Federation-Cognito.md

 ![web-identity-federation-cognito-02.png](web-identity-federation-cognito-02.png) {thumbnail="true"}

 1. A customer starts your app on a mobile device.
-The app asks the user to sign in
+The app asks the user to log in
 2. The app uses Login with Amazon, Facebook, Google, or any other OpenID Connect (OIDC)–compatible IdP to accept the user's credentials.
 An `IdP ID Token` is returned by the IdP
 3. The app submits the `IdP Token` to Cognito's  `GetId` API